sfepy/sfepy/doc/users_guide.rst

 - theoretical convergence rate verification
 - fast basis evaluation
 - surface terms
-- general Dirichlet boundary conditions (non-constant and/or on a subset of a side)
 - other boundary conditions
 - evaluation in arbitrary point in the physical domain
 - proper (adaptive) linearization for post-processing